linode/docs/docs/guides/troubleshooting/rescue-and-rebuild/index.md

         e2fsck -f /dev/sda

-1. If no problems are detected, `fsck` will display the tests it performed:
+1. If no problems are detected, `fsck` displays the tests it performed:

         e2fsck -f /dev/sda
         e2fsck 1.42.13 (17-May-2015)